 Are there any important considerations or regulations that I should know about my Japanese work permit?

-The normal time frame for visa approval is around three months, so it will pay to plan ahead.
+The normal time frame for visa approval is around three months, so it will pay to the plan.
 Work permits can be valid for up to five years but will depend on the length of your contract or proposed job offer.

 How can I extend my Japanese work permit?

-You can apply to extend your work permit up to three months prior to expiration.
-You or your sponsor can submit the application along with proof of extension of your work contract.
+You can apply to extend your work permit up to three months before expiration.
+You or your sponsor can apply along with proof of extension of your work contract.
 It takes about a month for approval.

 How Contractor Taxation can help with your work permits in Japan